ionlang/ionir/README.md

 **Second command (cmake --build ...)**

 The `--target install` option will instruct CMake to copy the resulting LLVM installation to the `C:/Program Files (x86)/LLVM` directory on Windows.
 This is what we're aiming for.
-Additionally, please note that the target name is case-sensitive, and should always be `install` (rather than `INSTALL`).
+Additionally, please note that the target typeName is case-sensitive, and should always be `install` (rather than `INSTALL`).

 The `CMAKE_BUILD_TYPE=Release` option will instruct CMake to build the project under the `Release` configuration, instead of `Debug`, since we're going to be installing this on our local machine.